Student Movements on Campus

 Not So Wild A Dream

 Following World War I, however, students began to question the necessity of required drills, and particularly the place of militarism on American campuses.
-At the University of Minnesota, student activists built a powerful movement to end required drills.
+At the University of Minnesota, student activists built a powerful movement to end required drills, which stretched back to the mid 1920s.
 The students’ complaints varied.
 Some declared themselves “Conscientious Objectors,” who were opposed on principle to all wars.
 Some decried the waste of their time due to the terrible quality and disorganization of the classes.
-Some objected who were part of the antiwar movement and opposed militarization of the campus and the nation.
+Some objected who were part of the anti-war movement and opposed militarization of the campus and the nation.

 At the same time, other student groups supported the drills on the grounds that the United States needed to be prepared in case of attack.
 They called themselves the “Practical Pacifist Club.”